°F

 Stratus (St)

-• Stratus clouds are low level clouds composed of water droplets.
+• Low-level clouds composed of water droplets.

 • Often bring drizzle or light snow.